Tram types in Adelaide: Type E

-Of the seventy-car "combination metropolitan bogie cars" ordered from A. Pengelly & Co. in 1910, the first twenty (as Type E) were very similar to the Type D but the open section had only roller blinds to protect passengers from bad weather.
+Of the seventy-car "combination metropolitan bogie cars" ordered from A. Pengelley & Co. in 1910, the first twenty (as Type E) were very similar to the Type D but the open section had only roller blinds to protect passengers from bad weather.
 Continuous crossbench seats required the conductor to collect fares from the footboard.
 The Type E trams had the same passenger load rating as the Type D: 54 seated and 100 standing.
 The trams were especially popular for taking families to picnics at Burnside and Magill at a charge of 24 shillings ($A2.20) for the whole group.

 Local opinion was strongly opposed to building new trams outside of South Australia.
 Consequently, Type E trams were built by the J.G.
-Brill Company in Philadelphia, then imported in parts and assembled by Pengelly from 1910 to 1912.
+Brill Company in Philadelphia, then imported in parts and assembled by Pengelley from 1910 to 1912.
 As before, mechanical and electrical components were sourced from the UK and US.

 In 1918, all Type E cars were fitted with 65 hp traction motors, replacing motors rated at 50 hp.

 During 1936 the open area on all Type E cars was enclosed by an extended saloon.
 The converted cars were designated Type E1.

 Some Type E trams survived in revenue service until the close of street tram operation in 1958.